 To end on a cheerful note, considering the hideous subject matter: here’s the theme song from the Netflix series Unbreakable Kimmy Schmidt, which was partly, loosely inspired by the Cleveland kidnapping incident and the media madness surrounding their escape:

-The Lost Girls: The True Story of the Cleveland Abductions and the Incredible Rescue of Michelle Knight, Amanda Berry, and Gina DeJesus
+The True Story of the Cleveland Abductions and the Incredible Rescue of Michelle Knight, Amanda Berry, and Gina DeJesus

 by John Glatt